alirizaadiyahsi/Nucleus/README.md

 - Run `yarn serve` command to run Vue application.
 - Admin user name and password : `admin/123qwe`

+**NOTE:** Tests are using database connection, so you can create a different database for tests.
+And you can type this database connection string to `appsettings.json` in `Nucleus.Tests.Shared`.
+Now your test project will use different database than live database.

 ## Vue Application Screenshots

 ### Login Page